The My Lai massacre

 5. A thorough investigation in 1969 uncovered a weight of evidence and led to charges being laid against Lieutenant Calley.
 He was sentenced to life imprisonment for the My Lai massacre but served less than four years.

-Ron Ridenhour’s letter to the US Congress on My Lai (1969)
+Ron Ridenhour’s letter to the US Congress exposing My Lai (March 1969)

 Quotations about the massacre at My Lai hamlet (1968)